v-viksur/architecture-center/docs/microservices/api-design.md

 These two use cases have somewhat different requirements.
 The public API must be compatible with client applications, typically browser applications or native mobile applications.
 Most of the time, that means the public API will be REST over HTTP.
 For the backend APIs, however, you need to take network performance into account.
 Depending on the granularity of your services, interservice communication can result in a lot of network traffic.
 Services can quickly become I/O bound.
 For that reason, considerations such as serialization speed and payload size become more important.

-Technology choices.
+## Technology choices

 You have to consider several aspects of how an API is implemented:

 - **REST or RPC interface**.
 For a RESTful interface, the most common choice is REST over HTTP using JSON.
 For an RPC-style interface, there are several popular frameworks, including gRPC, Appache Avro, and Apache Thrift.